cambell-prince/frontaccounting-theme-bootstrap/README.md

 Currently, er, you can't.
 Try the [demo site](http://demo.saygoweb.com/frontaccounting/) instead.

 Not happy with that?
 Well obviously it *can* be installed.
 The demo site is working.
-So...
+So if you're a developer...

+### Installation via git

 * Install my [feature/theme](https://github.com/cambell-prince/frontaccounting/tree/feature/theme) branch of FrontAccounting via git.
 * Install [this theme](https://github.com/cambell-prince/frontaccounting-theme-bootstrap) in the themes/bootstrap folder.
 * Run [composer](https://getcomposer.org/) install to install the dependencies.

-If there is sufficient interest I'll make a tar package available.
+### Installation via tar pacakages

+* Download the all in [one package](https://github.com/cambell-prince/frontaccounting-theme-bootstrap/releases/tag/v0.8.0-alpha.1).
+* Extract the contents of the package into your web root directory.
+* Run the FA installer as usual.
+* Select the bootstrap theme from the Setup | Display Setup page.

 ## Filing Bugs